KrishnaChaitanya1/Coursera_Capstone/Final Capstone Project/Full Report.md

 ## Introduction
-**Identifying the relation between food in Toronto, Canada and Paris, France.**
+**Identifying the relation between food in Toronto, Canada and Nova Scotia, Canada.**
 How does the types of cuisines in Toronto and Nova Scotia vary?
 Is there any dominant cuisine in these regions?
 These are a few of the questions to be answered in the notebook.
 We don't know what insights we may uncover.